-There have been some good achievements over the past decade in tuberculosis control in the countries of the WHO Eastern Mediterranean region including Yemen.
+There have been some good achievements over the past decade in tuberculosis control in the countries of the WHO Eastern Mediterranean Region including Yemen.
 These countries have addressed the challenge of tuberculosis through implementation of the directly observed treatment, short-course (DOTS) strategy, with the case detection rate reaching 60% for new smear-positive cases, and an 86% treatment success rate.
 However, multidrug-resistant tuberculosis (MDR-TB) and extensively drug-resistant tuberculosis (XDR-TB) pose a threat to global and regional public health security and to efforts to reduce the global and regional burden of tuberculosis.
 The Beijing Call for Action on Tuberculosis Control and Patient Care and the World Health Assembly resolution WHA62.15 (2009) on prevention and control of multidrug-resistant tuberculosis.
-Extensively drug-resistant tuberculosis15 recognizes the challenges posed by multidrug and extensively drug-resistant tuberculosis (M/XDR-TB) and call for urgent action to address the situation.
-The exact burden of multidrug resistance is not known in the region since drug resistance surveys have been conducted in only eight countries of the region excluding Yemen.
-MDR-TB is defined as resistance to both ionized (INH) and rifampicin (RIF), with or without resistance to other anti-tuberculosis drugs16.
-Unlike most other bacteria, resistance in M. tuberculosis (MTB) develops primarily through mutations in chromosomal genes.
-These mutations develop spontaneously and are sustained in the bacterial population mainly through selective pressure with inappropriate treatment 17,18.
-The exact burden of multidrug resistance in Yemen is not known, due to the limited number of national drug resistance surveys and surveillance, so that the current study was one of uncommon study in Yemen and the RFR rate in the current study was 3.2% (Table 2).

-This rate (3.2%) was slightly higher than 2% of the mean world rates that reported by WHO in the fourth WHO global report on drug resistance, Anti-tuberculosis drug resistance in the world15.
-Furthermore, the current MDR-TB rate (3.2%) was higher than that reported from Lebanon, Morocco and

-Oman in which the rates were from 0.5% in Lebanon and Morocco to 1.3% in Oman19.
-Additionally, the present result was similar to that reported from Yemen previously in which the rate was 2.9%, but lower than that from Jordan (5.4%) among new cases of TB reported19.
+Extensively drug-resistant tuberculosis (M/XDR-TB) and call for urgent action to address the situation.
+The exact burden of multidrug resistance is not known in the Region since drug resistance surveys have been conducted in only eight countries of the Region excluding Yemen.

+MDR-TB is defined as resistance to both ionized (INH) and rifampicin (RIF), with or without resistance to other anti-tuberculosis drugs 16.
+Unlike most other bacteria, resistance in Mycobacterium tuberculosis (MTB) develops primarily through mutations in chromosomal genes.
+These mutations develop spontaneously and are sustained in the bacterial population mainly through selective pressure with inappropriate treatment ^{17,18}.
+The exact burden of multidrug resistance in Yemen is not known, due to the limited number of national drug resistance surveys and surveillance, so that our study was one of uncommon study in Yemen and the RFR rate in our study was 3.2% (table 2).
+This rate (3.2%) was slightly higher than 2% of the mean world rates that reported by WHO in the fourth WHO global report on drug resistance, Anti-tuberculosis drug resistance in the world 15.
+Furthermore, our MDR-TB rate (3.2%) is higher than that reported from Lebanon, Morocco and Oman in which the rates were from 0.5% in Lebanon and Morocco to 1.3% in Oman 9.
+Additionally, our result was similar to that reported from Yemen previously in which the rate was 2.9%, but lower than that from Jordan (5.4%) among new cases of TB reported 19.